-|What is achilles tendonitis? | What does achilles tendonitis look like? | Insertional problems of the achilles | Symptoms of achilles tendonitis | Causes of achilles tendonitis | Treatments for achilles tendonitis | Physiotherapy for achilles tendonitis | Orthotic for achilles tendonitis | How soon should non-operative treatment of achilles tendonitis improve symptoms? | Injecting achilles tendonitis | What if achilles tendonitis fails to settle despite injection? | The surgical treatment of achilles tendonosis | What is the rationale behind the operations? | Post operative course following achilles tendonitis surgical treatment | Complications following debridement of achilles tendonitis/tendonosis | Operative gallery for flexor hallucis longus tendon transfer | Post-operative course after flexor hallucis longus tendon transfer | Complications following a flexor hallucis longus transfer | What is a Hagglunds deformity? | What Is insertional tendonosis of the achilles? | Treatment for Hagglunds deformity/or insertional achilles tendonosis | Non-operative treatment of Hagglunds deformity, achilles tendonosis | Operative management of Hagglunds deformity and insertional achilles tendonosis|
+|What is achilles tendonitis? | What does achilles tendonitis look like? | Insertional problems of the achilles | Symptoms of achilles tendonitis | Causes of achilles tendonitis | Treatments for achilles tendonitis | Physiotherapy for achilles tendonitis | Orthotic for achilles tendonitis | Shockwave Treatment | How soon should non-operative treatment of achilles tendonitis improve symptoms? | Imaging of the Achilles Tendon I Injecting achilles tendonitis | The surgical treatment of achilles tendonosis | What is the rationale behind the operations? | Post operative course following achilles tendonitis surgical treatment | Achilles Tendon Rupture | Return to normal activity after Achilles Tendon surgery | What is a Haglunds deformity? | What Is insertional tendonosis of the achilles? | Treatment for Haglunds deformity/or insertional achilles tendonosis | Non-operative treatment of Haglunds deformity, achilles tendonosis | Operative management of Haglunds deformity and insertional achilles tendonosis|

 Insertional Problems of the Achilles

-Bilateral Hagglunds deformities
+Bilateral Hagglunds Deformities

 Causes of Achilles Tendonitis ?

-Achilles tendons, like all musculo-skeletal tissue, are exposed to multiple episodes of minor trauma during their activity.
-All tendons are constructed very much for strength and have relatively little in the way of blood vessels associated with them.
-This means they are slow to repair themselves.
-Over a period of time, if the Achilles tendons’ capacity for repair is continually exceeded, structural changes will occur.
-These changes may onset rapidly after periods of unaccustomed activity, such as with Achilles tendonitis.
-These symptoms and structural changes, may take longer to manifest themselves as in the case of Achilles tendonosis.
-Not all people are equally susceptible to these type of soft tissue problems.
-Some people’s Achilles genes are just better than others.
+Achilles tendons, like all musculoskeletal tissue, are exposed to multiple episodes of minor trauma during function.
+Why some Achilles tendons degenerate and others don’t is not clearly defined and the factors producing degenerative change are multifactorial.
+Things that are associated with developing Achilles tendinosis are age, sex, weight and usage.
+All Achilles tendons are constructed very much for strength and have very little in the way of blood vessels associated with them.
+This means they are slow to repair themselves with episodes of minor of chronic repetitive trauma.
+Over a period of time, if the Achilles tendon capacity for repair is continuously needed, then structural changes will occur.
+These changes may onset rapidly after periods of unaccustomed activity such as Achilles tendonitis.
+Not all people are equally susceptible to these types of soft tissue problems.
+Some people’s collagen is just better than others..

 |Back To Top|